Community Access Program

-History of CAP
+History

 In 1994 the Community Access Program began.
 Initially, Industry Canada focused on rural communities, where Internet access was less available.
 Once the rural communities were equipped with computers and Internet access, Industry Canada focused on what is referred to as the digital divide.
-According to Statistics Canada 2001, the following groups were in highest need of services offered by CAP: Aboriginals, older Canadians, Canadians with low income or low education, francophone, new immigrants, and people in rural areas.
-Therefore, the focus was primarily to assist in 'Bridging the Digital Divide'.
+According to Statistics Canada 2001, the following groups were the most in need of CAP services: Indigenous people, older Canadians, those with low incomes or education, francophones, new immigrants, and people in rural areas.
+Therefore, the focus was primarily to assist in bridging the digital divide.

-CAP Sites in rural and urban areas were then opened to help reach these people.
-The program played a crucial role in bridging the Digital Divide; contributing to the foundation for electronic access to government services; encouraging online learning and literacy; fostering the development of community based infrastructure; promoting Canadian e-commerce; and providing training with Assistive Technology.
-In order to make better use of the computers and equipment funded by CAP, Industry Canada also initiated the Community Access Program - Youth Initiative (CAP YI).
-CAP Sites could apply for funding to hire Youth Interns to come and work in their CAP Sites to train the public in computer and Internet use and technology.
+CAP sites in rural and urban areas were then opened to help reach these people.
+The program played a crucial role in bridging the digital divide; contributing to the foundation for electronic access to government services; encouraging online learning and literacy; fostering the development of community-based infrastructure; promoting Canadian e-commerce; and providing training with assistive technology.

 The CAP program was terminated on March 31, 2012 as funding for the program was not renewed.
 Industry Canada stated that the program had reached its objective, and cited challenging fiscal times.
-Some provinces maintained their program thanks to large financial contributions from the provincial government, municipalities and libraries.
-The CAP YI (Youth Initiative) program continues to receive funding.
+Some provinces maintained their programs due to financial contributions from the provincial government, municipalities and libraries.
+The CAP Youth Initiative program continued to receive funding until March 31, 2017.